RetiredWizard/PyDOS_wifi/README.md

 `json(*) -> `*`dict`*

-When using MicroPython, the previous **get** must have been called with the getJSON flag set to True.
+When using MicroPython, the previous **get** must have been called with the **getJSON** flag set to True.

 Returns the HTTP content parsed into a json dictionary.
 This attempts to read all available content and parse it as json.
 If the data is larger than will fit into memory or is not properly formatted the operation will fail (not gracefully... :).

 `next(*,size:int=256) -> `*`bytes`*

-When using MicroPython, the previous **get** must have been called with default getJSON value or getJSON set to False.
+When using MicroPython, the previous **get** must have been called with **getJSON** set to False or omitted.

 Returns the next *size* bytes of the HTTP content as bytes.
 This is useful in scanning HTTP streams that are larger than would fit in available microcontroller memory.

 When using MicroPython, reads attempting to get more data than is available will hang the board (for at least 60 seconds).
-Either make sure the *size* of data read is less than is available in the stream or set *size* to a single byte (1).
-If there is no data available to read when the next method is called it will return a btye string of length zero (b'') after Pydos_wifi.timeout milliseconds have elapsed.
-The zero length byte string can be tested for in order to determine the end of data within a loop, assuming you are reading just one byte at a time. **Note** reading the stream one byte at a time is considerably slower than reading larger chunks.
+Either make sure the *size* of data read is less than is available in the stream or set **size** to a single byte (1).
+If there is no data available to read when the next method is called it will return a btye string of length zero (b'') after **Pydos_wifi.timeout** milliseconds have elapsed.
+The zero length byte string can be tested for in order to determine the end of data within a loop, assuming you are reading just one byte at a time. **Note** reading the stream one byte at a time may be considerably slower than reading larger chunks.

 The following example programs should run unmodified on ESP32/Pico W/Nano Connect boards running either CircuitPython or MicroPython.